keremciu/cv/index.md

 #### Specialized in

 - Building scalable web apps from scratch with Testing and Security in mind.
-- Building Design Systems with a11y and consistency constraints.
+- Building Design Systems with user-centric design, a11y and consistency constraints.
 - Promoting async communication and good documentation to make processes faster.
+- Worked in API / Cyber Security / Adtech / Insurtech / Navigation-tech domains

 ## Occupation